kide-vm/kide/lib/bosl/compiler/README.md

 and working on means, these are the only objects which the machine accesses.
 Ie all others would have to be moved first.

-When a Method needs to make a call, or send a Message, it creates a NewMessage object.
+When a Method needs to make a call, it creates a NewMessage object.
-Messages contain return addresses and arguments.
+Messages contain return addresses (yes, plural) and arguments.

-Then the machine must find the method to call.
-This is a function of the virtual machine and is implemented in ruby.

-Then a new Method receives the Message, creates a Frame for local and temporary variables and continues execution.

 The important thing here is that Messages and Frames are normal objects.

-And interestingly we can partly use ruby to find the method, so in a way it is not just a top down transformation.
-Instead the sending goes back up and then down again.

-The Message object is the second parameter to the compile method, the run-time part as it were.
-Why?
-Since it only exists at runtime: to make compile time analysis possible (it is after all the Virtual version, not Parfait. ie compile-time, not run-time).
-Especially for those times when we can resolve the method at compile time.

-*
-As ruby is a dynamic language, it also compiles at run-time.
-This line of thought does not help though as it sort of mixes the seperate times up, even they are not.
-Even in a running ruby programm the stages of compile and run are seperate.
-Similarly it does not help to argue that the code is static too, not dynamic, as that leaves us with a worse working model.
+### Distinclty future proof

+Bosl is designed to be used as an implementation language for a higher oo language.
+Some, or even many, features may not make sense on their own.
+But these features, like several return addresses are important to implement the higher language.

+In fact, Bosl main purpose is not even to be written.
+The main purpose is to have a language to compile ruby to.
+In the same way that the assembler layer in salama is not designed to be written, we just need it to create our layers.